niveklabs/tfwriter/linode/r/linode_firewall.md

   default     = null
 }

+variable "inbound_policy" {
+  description = "(required) - The default behavior for inbound traffic.
+This setting can be overridden by updating the inbound.action property for an individual Firewall Rule." type        = string
+}

 variable "label" {
-  description = "(optional) - The label for the Firewall.
+  description = "(required) - The label for the Firewall.
 For display purposes only.
-If no label is provided, a default will be assigned." type        = string default     = null
+If no label is provided, a default will be assigned." type        = string
 }

 variable "linodes" {
-  description = "(required) - The IDs of Linodes to apply this firewall to." type        = set(number)
+  description = "(optional) - The IDs of Linodes to apply this firewall to." type        = set(number) default     = null
+}

+variable "outbound_policy" {
+  description = "(required) - The default behavior for outbound traffic.
+This setting can be overridden by updating the outbound.action property for an individual Firewall Rule." type        = string
 }

 variable "tags" {